marc-sturm/Underverse/README.md

 * Portable
 * Markdown editor and note-taking tool in one application
-* Image support
+* Image/attachment/linking support
-* Attachment support
+* Text search in notes

 Explicitly not supported is: